 Egyptians believed in the afterlife, but it was not simply another life after the one on earth.
 The Underworld was a very complicated place, and complex rituals were performed in order for the deceased to successfully reach and live in the afterlife.

-One of such ceremonies involved the symbolic re-animation of the mummy, which was taken out of the tomb periodically and a cut was performed in the bandages where the mouth should be, so that it could speak, breathe, and eat food.
+One such ceremony involved the symbolic re-animation of the mummy, which was taken out of the tomb periodically and a cut was performed in the bandages where the mouth should be so that it could speak, breathe, and eat food.

 This was named the ceremony of the opening of the mouth and was performed since the Old Kingdom and as late as Roman times.
 The opening of the mouth itself was a ritual consisting of 75 steps, no less.

 5. Magical Healing

 What is an item everyone has in their home, but hopes to never have to use?
 For Egyptians, especially during the Late Period, this would be a magical stela or cippus.
 These stelae were used for healing afflictions caused by snake or scorpion bites.
 Usually, they showed the image of a young Horus stepping over crocodiles and holding snakes, scorpions, and other harmful animals, in his hands.
 It implied that the god had control over dangerous beasts and had the power to diminish the harm they do.
 What Egyptians did with these stelae, which typically would not exceed 30 centimeters (1 foot) in height, was pour water on top and let it drip along the figure of Horus, then collect it when it reached the base of the cippus.
 The magically charged water would be offered to the ill person, and it was hoped that its properties drove the venom out of their body.